Book of Common Prayer (Unitarian): Freeman and the King's Chapel liturgy

-The 1785 prayer book's preface held that "no Christian, it is supposed, can take offence at, or find his conscience wounded" by the King's Chapel liturgy and that "The Trinitarian, the Unitarian, the Calvinist, and the Arminian will read nothing in it which can give him any reasonable umbrage."
+The 1785 prayer book's preface held that "no Christian, it is supposed, can take offence at, or find his conscience wounded" by the King's Chapel liturgy, and that "the Trinitarian, the Unitarian, the Calvinist, and the Arminian will read nothing in it which can give him any reasonable umbrage."
 Despite this, there was dissent and controversy over the liturgy's publication.
-With Freeman still not ordained, the congregation ruled out ordination within the Church of England in part due to its requirement ministers swear loyalty to the king.
-A Presbyterian ordination was rejected as the congregation wished to remain episcopal.
-Freeman thus applied for ordination in the new Anglican Episcopal Church in 1786.
+With Freeman still not ordained, he applied for ordination in the new Anglican Episcopal Church in 1786.
 This application was rejected by Bishops Samuel Seabury and Samuel Provoost after Freeman refused to assent to the Episcopalians' own prayer book and the Trinitarian theology within it.

-The congregation decided to ordain Freeman themselves, devising and performing their own "solemn and appropriate form" in November 1787, with the senior churchwarden laying his hands on Freeman.
+The congregation decided to ordain Freeman themselves, devising and performing their own "solemn and appropriate form" in November 1787, with the senior churchwarden performing the laying on of hands on Freeman.
 This event ended King's Chapel's association with the Episcopal Church.
 Samuel J. May wrote that Freeman was isolated during his early ministry through his exclusion from the Episcopal Church and poor integration with nearby Congregationalist ministers who were "embarrassed" by Freeman's use of a prayer book and liturgies.
-However, May recalled that Freeman enjoyed a "cordial friendship" with Joseph Eckley, the minister of Old South Meeting House.
 Freeman retired from ministry in 1826.

 Under the guidance of assistant minister Samuel Cary, a second edition of the liturgy was published in 1811 which included services from other congregations and reintroduced prayers removed in the 1785 edition.
-Greenwood oversaw three revisions between 1828 and 1841 which sought to improve the prayer book's private devotional functionality and introduced over 100 hymns to the psalter.
+Greenwood oversaw three revisions between 1828 and 1841, which sought to improve the prayer book's private devotional functionality and introduced over 100 hymns to the psalter.
 Theses additions were subsequently removed in the 1918 sixth edition by senior minister Howard N. Brown.
 This version would remain largely unchanged through 1980, though minister Joseph Barth introduced services from 1955 to 1965 which were likely influenced by his Catholic upbringing.
 The congregation also borrowed liturgical concepts from the Catholic Church's Second Vatican Council reforms.

 In 1980, the vestry voted to create a committee of nine lay members to revise a new prayer book.
-This revision process took five years, culminating in the currently-used ninth edition in 1986.
+This revision process took five years, culminating in the current ninth edition in 1986.
 The congregation is now part of the Unitarian Universalist Association.
-King's Chapel is described as "Unitarian in theology, Anglican in worship, and congregational in governance," and its prayer book stands in contrast with the preference for humanist and non-Christian inspired forms of radical free worship among modern Unitarians.
+King's Chapel is described as "Unitarian in theology, Anglican in worship, and congregational in governance," and its prayer book stands in contrast with the preference for humanist- and non-Christian-inspired forms of radical free worship among modern Unitarians.